 - Supports North Carolina legacy that brings generations of visitors to the Outer Banks region and contributes greatly to its economic vitality

-- Gives you and invite to and voting rights at the Annual Membership meeting, and an invite to Opening Night!
+- Gives you voting rights at the Annual Membership meeting, and an invite to Opening Night!